maxvonhippel/AttackerSynthesis/docs/Usage.md

 > :ear::

-followed by a tab, then `I:` and a comma-seperated list of the inputs the process can hear over :ear:, followed by a newline and then a tab and then `O:` and a comma-seperated list of the outputs the process can send over :ear:.
+followed by a newline and a tab, then `I:` and a comma-seperated list of the inputs the process can hear over :ear:, followed by a newline and then a tab and then `O:` and a comma-seperated list of the outputs the process can send over :ear:.

 We assume that when you provide Korg with an interface, it is the interface of the `Q` argument, however, we do not computationally enforce this assumption.
 (Your results might not make sense if this assumption is not met.)